 Dr. Anil Jain, SVP & Chief Medical Officer at IBM Watson Health (formerly Explorys) will review the 2-year old journey of IBM Watson Health through acquisitions, partnerships and clients, discuss how the ongoing healthcare transformation to value creates opportunities and challenges for innovation, and describe the how big data and Watson cognitive computing can be applied to drive value among providers, payers and pharma.

 Why We Do What We Do – Patient Stories

 Working in bioscience is more than just a job.
 Patients are at the heart of everything we do.
 Ohioans are curing debilitating pediatric diseases, creating less invasive surgical tools, programming highly accurate diagnostic imaging techniques, improving provider processes to reduce patient costs, personalizing medication delivery for individual patients, and much more.
 Rolf Benirschke will lead a panel of patients to discuss the real world impact of the bioscience industry.

-- Rolf Benirschke, Pro-Bowl Placekicker, San Diego Chargers, Chargers Hall of Fame Co-Founder and Chief Patient Officer, Legacy Health Strategies (San Diego, CA)
+- Rolf Benirschke, Pro-Bowl Placekicker, San Diego Chargers, Chargers Hall of Fame Co-Founder and Chief Patient Officer, Legacy Health Strategies

-- Ian Burkhart, Patient Speaker, Dublin Jerome High School Boys Lacrosse Coach, Accounting student at The Ohio State University.
+- Ian Burkhart, Patient Speaker, Dublin Jerome High School Boys Lacrosse Coach, Accounting Student at The Ohio State University.
 Watch a video about Ian’s journey here.

 - After being rendered a quadriplegic, doctors implanted a chip developed by Battelle in Ian’s brain that allowed him to regain control over his right hand and fingers